jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   your versions may vary

-* The folder structure now looks like this
+* The folder/directory structure now looks like this

   .. code-block:: python